 I learn best when I can feel, touch, or experience something….and many kids do too.
 Today, I have some printable shape cards for you and I will show you how you can add some texture to the shape cards.
 Kids can trace the textured shapes with their fingers to get some sensory input as they learn each shape.

 You can make your own shape cards by drawing shapes on index cards.
-If you would like my free printable shape cards, I can send them directly to your inbox.
+Click the link below to get your copy of my free printable shape cards.

 Sand Shape Cards

-I let the glue and sand dry and added a second line of glue on top of the sand.
+When the glue dried, I added a second line of glue on top of the sand.
 I could still feel the texture of the sand after applying the second layer of glue.
-I just think that it helped the sand stick better.
+The second layer just seemed to help the sand stick better.

 Rhinestone Shape Cards